-If you have been to the Moon, then chances are you wore a spacesuit.
+If you have been to the Moon, then chances are you were probably dressed like this.
 There are many reasons you should wear a spacesuit on the Moon.
 It will make sure you have oxygen to breathe.
 It will protect you from getting knocked unconscious by minuscule meteorites (for realsies).
 And it will keep you from being roasted and/or frozen to death.

 Unlike the Earth, it is very easy to be roasted and also frozen on the Moon, sometimes within seconds of each other.
 If you stood on the Moon in the sunlight while wearing shorts and a t-shirt, your temperature would quickly rise to 250 degrees Fahrenheit (121 degrees Celsius).
 That is more than hot enough to boil water.
 But walk over a few feet into the shade of a big rock and your temperature would drop to 120 degrees below zero Fahrenheit (-84 degrees Celsius).
 That's a 370 degree Fahrenheit difference that happens by taking a few steps.
 Wearing a spacesuit would reflect the heat away during the times you’re in the sun and insulate you from the cold when you’re in the shadows so you could walk around on the Moon without quickly becoming dead.

 The Earth and the Moon are both pretty much the same distance from the Sun...